Vultee A-31 Vengeance: Evaluation

 The type was considered rugged, reliable, stable and generally well-behaved.
 Commonwealth forces operated the type from May 1942 to July 1944.
-Burma tended to have low importance for Allied air planners and forces in that theater got left overs.
+Burma tended to have low importance for Allied air planners and forces in that theatre got left overs.
 Aircraft such as the Wellington and Hurricane spent their last days in Burma.
 The Vengeance saw considerable action attacking Japanese supply, communications and troop concentrations.
-Its service in that theater has been described as "...very effective".
+Its service in that theatre has been described as "...very effective".

 Peter Smith, author of Jungle Dive Bombers at War, wrote that, "Their pilots had difficulty in getting them off the ground with a full load.
 At Newton Field they were using the full length of the 6000 ft runway before becoming airborne.
 Kittyhawk aircraft could carry the same bomb load and in addition carry out ground-strafing".